Get 80% off your plan for your first 3 months*

 • supporting accountants: preparing records so your accountant can access accurate, up-to-date information

-• reviewing processes: helping improve internal workflows for better financial management
+• reviewing processes: improving internal workflows for better financial management

 Beyond daily record-keeping, bookkeepers can also advise on payroll services, recommend add-on tools to streamline your workflow, and help fix past bookkeeping mistakes.